alexhowell2a/alexhowell2a.github.io/_pages/about.md

 Not only that, but I'm a fan of whatever devices Google, Samsung, Sony, Apple or ZTE create, thankfully I also get the occasion from time to time to test such devices.
 Check the list below to see what I tested.

+**Keep in mind I am biased, like literally everyone else.** I prefer Kaspersky and Bitdefender over every single antivirus solution out there, extremely biased against Epic Games (excludind Unreal Engine, that is excellent for what I need), biased against Electronic Arts, Ubisoft, Activision-Blizzard, Facebook, TikTok, anti-vaxxers, and religion.
+Expect remarks about these companies and topics if we're talking about them in a post here.

+I am trying to be as formal and professional as possible here, but emotions (anger, sadness, indifference) and biases may slip up sometimes.
+I apologize in advance if that happens.

 # Aspirations

 - Future lab doctor somewhere in Copenhagen.